seanmiddleditch/nanofmt/docs/api.rst

 Output Buffers
 ^^^^^^^^^^^^^^

-.. cpp:struct:: nanofmt::format_output
+.. cpp:struct:: nanofmt::format_context

 Format to Buffer
 ^^^^^^^^^^^^^^^^

-The ``nanofmt::format_output&`` overloads of :cpp:func:`nanofmt::format_to`
+The ``nanofmt::format_context&`` overloads of :cpp:func:`nanofmt::format_to`
 format a given format string and arguments into the target buffer.
 The result will **not** be NUL-terminated.
 The return value is the buffer object itself.

-  .. cpp:function:: format_output& format(format_string fmt, Args const&... args)
+  .. cpp:function:: format_context& format(format_string fmt, Args const&... args)

     Formats the given format string and argument into the buffer.

-  .. cpp:function:: format_output& vformat(format_string fmt, format_args args)
+  .. cpp:function:: format_context& vformat(format_string fmt, format_args args)

     Formats the given format string and argument into the buffer.

-  .. cpp:function:: constexpr format_output& append(char const* const zstr) noexcept
+  .. cpp:function:: constexpr format_context& append(char const* const zstr) noexcept

     Appends the contents of ``zstr`` to the buffer.

-  .. cpp:function:: constexpr format_output& append(char const* source, std::size_t length) noexcept
+  .. cpp:function:: constexpr format_context& append(char const* source, std::size_t length) noexcept

     Appends ``length`` characters from ``source`` to the buffer.

-  .. cpp:function:: constexpr format_output& put(char ch) noexcept
+  .. cpp:function:: constexpr format_context& put(char ch) noexcept

     Appends the character ``ch`` to the buffer.

-  .. cpp:function:: constexpr format_output& fill_n(char ch, std::size_t count) noexcept
+  .. cpp:function:: constexpr format_context& fill_n(char ch, std::size_t count) noexcept

     Appends ``count`` copies of the character ``ch`` to the buffer.